delivering great presentations

 On which point, keep an eye on those light bulbs and other over-used training metaphors.
 If your audience are not lighting up you may need to try a different one.

-How to develop your personal style
+how to develop your personal style

 So that brings us to the third element of great presentations - you!
+(The first being your audience and the second your messages.)

 When you are presenting you are at your most visible, why wouldn’t you want to create the best impressions, extend your influence and win their support for the business?
 How can you be sure to deliver and what can you do to develop as a presenter?